Corey Seager Player Props: Rangers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff leads MLB with a collective 9.6 strikeouts per nine innings.
+- The 9.6 strikeouts per nine innings compiled by the White Sox pitching staff leads the league.

-- The White Sox have the 23rd-ranked team ERA across all league pitching staffs (4.52).
+- The White Sox have a 4.54 team ERA that ranks 23rd across all MLB pitching staffs.

-- The White Sox give up the fifth-most home runs in baseball (100 total, 1.4 per game).
+- White Sox pitchers combine to give up the fifth-most home runs in baseball (101 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.